-112 The negotiators of TRIPS were aware of the special needs of LDCs and the unique challenges they would face in the process of technological catch-up as latecomers to technological development.
+The negotiators of TRIPS were aware of the special needs of LDCs and the unique challenges they would face in the process of technological catch-up as latecomers to technological development.
 It was recognized that IPRs cannot be effective as an incentive mechanism in the absence of a sound and viable technological base.
-In order to be effective, IPRs need to apply in a context where there is a significant market, sufficient capital, qualified personnel at the firm level, innovation-oriented entrepreneurs, as well as a solid scientific and technological base.112 Mere access to new technology is not adequate for the technology in the local context.
+In order to be effective, IPRs need to apply in a context where there is a significant market, sufficient capital, qualified personnel at the firm level, innovation-oriented entrepreneurs, as well as a solid scientific and technological base.
+He firm level, innovation-oriented entrepreneurs, as well as a solid scientific and technological base.
+He firm level, innovation-oriented entrepreneurs, as well as a solid scientific and technological base.
+He firm level, innovation-oriented entrepreneurs, as well as a solid scientific and technological base.
+The technological catch-up of LDCs.
+Rather, LDCs need access to appropriate technology and effectively use such technology in the local context.
 This requires sufficient levels of absorptive capacity - the ability to assimilate and adopt technological knowhow, which is substantially lacking in the LDCs.
 These primary conditions for benefiting from stronger standards of IP protection are absent in the LDCs.
 Strong IP protection in such a context can actually stifle technological learning which can severely impede the development of a technological base.
 It is for this reason that Article 66 was crafted to give LDCs maximum flexibility to develop a viable technological base.

-113 WTO (2015), Council for Trade Related Aspects of intellectual Property Rights, Communication for an Extension of the Transition Period under Article 66.1 of the TRIPS Agreement for Least Developed Country Members with Respect to Pharmaceutical Products and for Waivers from the Obligations of Article 70.8 and 70.9 of the TRIPS Agreement, 23 February 2015, IP/C/W/605.
+WTO (2015), Council for Trade Related Aspects of intellectual Property Rights, Communication for an Extension of the Transition Period under Article 66.1 of the TRIPS Agreement for Least Developed Country Members with Respect to Pharmaceutical Products and for Waivers from the Obligations of Article 70.8 and 70.9 of the TRIPS Agreement, 23 February 2015, IP/C/W/605.

-- Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations - The Singapore Treaty on the Law of Trademarks - Trademark Law Treaty - Washington Treaty on Intellectual Property in Respect of Integrated Circuits - The WIPO Copyright Treaty - The WIPO Performances and Phonograms Treaty organizations that serve visually impaired persons.115
+- Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations - The Singapore Treaty on the Law of Trademarks - Trademark Law Treaty - Washington Treaty on Intellectual Property in Respect of Integrated Circuits - The WIPO Copyright Treaty - The WIPO Performances and Phonograms Treaty

 Though all countries are not parties to all of the WIPO administered treaties, by virtue of the TRIPS Agreement, which cross-references the Paris Convention, the Berne Convention, the Rome Convention and the Washington Treaty, all the member States of the WTO are also bound by the provisions of these agreements.
 The WIPO Copyright Treaty (WCT), the WIPO Performances and Phonograms Treaty (WPPT), the Beijing Treaty on Audiovisual Performances (Beijing Treaty) and the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired or Otherwise Print Disabled (Marrakesh Treaty) have been concluded after the entry into force of the TRIPS Agreement.
-The WCT and WPPT has expanded traditional copyright to the digital environment and has restricted access to copyright works through the use of technological protection measures (TPM) by IPR holders, and parties are required to take legal measures to prevent the circumvention of such TPMs.114 These treaties therefore create significant obstacles for developing countries to access copyright works by using the digital media.
-The Marrakesh Treaty requires parties to introduce a standard set of copyright exceptions and limitations in order to permit reproduction, distribution and making available published works in accessible
+The WCT and WPPT has expanded traditional copyright to the digital environment and has restricted access to copyright works through the use of technological protection measures (TPM) by IPR holders, and parties are required to take legal measures to prevent the circumvention of such TPMs.
+These treaties therefore create significant obstacles for developing countries to access copyright works by using the digital media.
+The Marrakesh Treaty requires parties to introduce a standard set of copyright exceptions and limitations in order to permit reproduction, distribution and making available published works in accessible formats for visually impaired persons, and to permit exchange of those works by organizations that serve visually impaired persons.
+115